 Sharing the food platter of a Brettljause in a locally run Buschenschank Steiermark is one of the most pleasurable ways of spending a Sunday afternoon in Styria, Austria.

 Here’s what it’s like to share Brettljause in a Buschenschank Steiermark in Austria.
-And it's more fun than it sounds ;-)
+And it’s more fun than all those long words sound! ;-)

 I love to discover new things.
 New words, new traditions, new flavours.

 And a Brettljause in a Buschenschank Steiermark hit that holy trinity of newness in Austria.

 First, the words, all buoyant and brilliant with their German love for capital letters bish, bash, bosh in the centre of a sentence.
 No strict one capital letter diet for them!

 Then, the joy of hearing the words said aloud.
 Brettle-YOWza.
 Boosh – n- shank!